 Ability to scale: Since robots are relatively easy to install in a facility, you can use a modular deployment system, starting with a few units and adding more as your business increases and needs change.
 This allows you to avoid an incredibly high initial investment, as you can start with one or two and increase your floor over time rather than buy a large number of robots at once.
 This modular deployment frees you from the capital to pursue other initiatives, analyzing robots ‘ impact on your business, and taking the next steps.

-It is now important to consider the disadvantages of replacing human workers by machines, as we have outlined the benefits.
+It is now essential to consider the problems of replacing human workers by machines, as we have outlined the benefits.